MohitFGN/MohitFGN/README.md

 📩 Contact me on [Discord](https://discord.gg/hA4ujT9T8K) (`mohitfgn`) or open an issue on any repo if you have questions.

 ---

+## 📜 License & Credits
+- This profile was built using [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats).
+- All plugin setups use publicly available resources and documentation from respective plugin creators.

 > *"Great servers aren’t just built — they’re crafted."*